 Corvette Racing Driver Quotes from the Rolex 24 at Daytona

-The next Corvette Racing update from the Rolex 24 will come after the halfway mark.
+The next Corvette Racing update from the Rolex 24 will come shortly after the 18-hour mark.

 JAN MAGNUSSEN, NO. 3 MOBIL 1/SiriusXM CHEVROLET CORVETTE C7.R:

 “That was a tough triple for me.
 It was wet, then it was dry and we went on slick tires on kind of drying conditions.
 It wasn’t too bad but not great either.
 I’m not finding the speed like I think I should, so I don’t know what exactly is going on.
 But we are there.
 We haven’t hit anything or destroyed anything.
 We are still in there with a good shot.
 We need to see how the track develops.
 The way it is going right now is a little bit weird and I’m not sure it suits our car so much.”